Event: Sunday, June 21, 2020 – Saturday, July 18, 2020

 - MED 180B or GLB HLT 110B (4 units)

-MED 180A or GLB HLT 110A: Chinese Medicine – Its Cultural Origins and the Impact of Modernization (4 units)
+MED 180A or GLB HLT 110A: Chinese Medicine – Its Origins, Roles in Culture & Impact on Modernization (4 units)

-MED 180B or GLB HLT 110B: Integrative Medicine Practices in the Chinese Healthcare System (4 units)
+MED 180B or GLB HLT 110B: Integrative Medicine in the Chinese Healthcare Delivery System (4 units)

 Travel Study courses must be taken for a letter grade.
 Grades will be based on class attendance and participation, assignments, and final presentation/paper.
 Grading criteria is subject to change at the discretion of the instructor.

-Students who have already registered for the course are eligible to apply for the Shirley Hui East-West Medicine scholarship.
+Students who have already confirmed enrollment for the course through deposit payment are eligible to apply for the Shirley Hui East-West Medicine scholarship.
 Download the application form with instructions here.